Module 1

 Overview of Entheogenic Traditions & Contemporary Therapeutic Context

-A survey of ancestral plant and fungal rites alongside modern clinical models highlights principles of set, setting, and harm reduction to ground facilitators in both sacred lineage and evidence-based practice.
+A survey of ancestral plant remedies alongside modern clinical models highlights principles of set, setting, and harm reduction to ground facilitators in both sacred lineage and evidence-based practice.

 Ethical Responsibility, Projection & Boundaries